Control of tunneling in an atomtronic switching device: Results

 This conserved operator can alternatively be interpreted as a tunneling Hamiltonian for a two-well subsystem containing only wells 1 and 3.
 Because $Q$ admits the factorization $Q=\Omega^\dagger \Omega$, where $\Omega = J_1 a_3 - J_3 a_1$, the dynamical evolution governed by $Q$ is harmonic for any initial state.
 Later, it will be shown that $Q$ assumes a fundamental role in the analysis of resonant \cite{peter} quantum dynamics of the system (\ref{hint}).
-This arises due to an unexpected connection with virtual processes (see Supplemental Material \cite{SM}).
+This arises due to an unexpected connection with virtual processes.
+Details are provided in Methods.